kvakvs/beam-wisdoms/docs/source/eli5-bif-nif.rst

 BIF Functions
 -------------

+Unless you work on OTP C source, you will never have to create own BIF function.
+If you want to implement own native function for your project, check out the next section about NIFs!

 In the standard Erlang library most functions are implemented in Erlang.
 But many features of the virtual machine and internal functions are impossible to reach from pure Erlang.
 So they were written in C and are exported as BIF